day8/re-frame/docs/on-stable-dom-handlers.md

 ```

 The outside function creates the anonymous function, which means it doesn't get
-recreated and change on each render, and so `callback` it will test `=` to "last time" in all renders.
+recreated and change on each render, and so `callback` will test `=` to "last time" in all renders.

 Problem fixed?
 Yes, but unfortunately, only for the simple case.
 Which really means "no, not fixed enough".